Tacton Pioneers Environmental Footprint Configuration for Manufacturers

 Empowers businesses and their customers to make informed decisions that align with their sustainability goals

-/EIN News/ -- CHICAGO and STOCKHOLM, Sweden, July 20, 2023 (GLOBE NEWSWIRE) -- Tacton, the leading Configure, Price, Quote (CPQ) partner for manufacturers, is thrilled to announce the launch of its latest innovation focusing on sustainable product sales: Environmental Footprint Configuration.
+CHICAGO and STOCKHOLM, Sweden, July 25, 2023 (GLOBE NEWSWIRE) -- Tacton, the leading Configure, Price, Quote (CPQ) partner for manufacturers, is thrilled to announce the launch of its latest innovation focusing on sustainable product sales: Environmental Footprint Configuration.
 This groundbreaking addition to Tacton CPQ is set to revolutionize the manufacturing industry by empowering businesses and their customers to make informed decisions that align with their sustainability goals.

 Carbon footprint goals and regulations continue to be a critical focus for companies worldwide.
 Based on interviews with customers, Tacton sees manufacturers at risk of losing revenue if they cannot provide ESG data as part of their quotes.
 The risk is up to 5% reduction in revenue without ESG data and a potential for approximately 25% increase in revenue with the inclusion of ESG data.
 Tacton’s Environmental Footprint Configuration comes at a pivotal time.
 This much-needed capability will enable manufacturers to understand the environmental impact of configured products.
 Now, manufacturers can not only report environmental impact of products to regulatory organizations but also inform their prospects on choosing optimal products with readily available carbon emissions data for configured products.